dilaradupont/comp0034_coursework1_group7/README.md

 ### Radar Chart Page Design

+Questions: How does gender impact indicators' scores in different countries?
+What differences and similarities can be found between countries in different years based on gender?

 If considering the case of an entrepreneur planning to start a business in a foreign country and wanting to compare possible nations, it is crucial to develop a visualisation that could allow to easily identify similarities and differences between countries.
 Furthermore, a gender comparison could be beneficial to both entrepreneurs and